scottish-government-design-system/designsystem.gov.scot/components/warning-text/index.md

 To understand user behaviour, clicks on links in warning text blocks can be tracked through the click URL, the click text and a data attribute showing the interaction.

-The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#warning-text).
+The data attribute is added automatically by the [Design System's 'tracking' script](/get-started/tracking/#warning-text).